RKelln/Sound_Escapes/Suzy/final/README.md

 You should have received a copy of the license along with this work.
 If not, see <http://creativecommons.org/licenses/by-sa/4.0/>.

-Please note, the audio for Robbie's Hobbies and the composition are licenced separately, copyright Spectrum Music and Suzy Wilde, repsectively.
+Please note, the audio for Robbie's Hobbies and the composition are licenced separately, copyright Spectrum Music and Suzy Wilde, respectively.